October 24: Today in Royal History

 Full name: Nikolaus Ferdinand Maria Josef Raphael

 In 1982, Prince Nikolaus married Princess Margaretha of Luxembourg, daughter of Grand Duke Jean of Luxembourg.
-Their marriage would be the last between two reigning royal houses in Europe.
+So far, their marriage is the last between two reigning royal houses in Europe.
 Nikolaus worked for the International Red Cross in Geneva, and later as a consultant in Liechtenstein’s Office of International Relations.
 From 1979-1989, he served as Permanent Representative to the Council of Europe.
-In 1986, he was appointed the first non-resident Ambassador to the Holy See, a position which he held until July 2017.
+In 1986, he was appointed the first non-resident Ambassador to the Holy See, a position he held until July 2017.
 In addition, he served as Ambassador to Switzerland from 1989-1996, and Ambassador to Belgium and the European Union from 1996-2010.

 Unofficial Royalty: Prince Nikolaus of Liechtenstein